 Although the lantern only has 100 lumens of light output on high, that was still plenty to light up my tent at night and I typically used the lantern on low to extend the battery life.

 LuminAID Packlite Max

 Honestly, I’ve never been a huge fan of inflatable lanterns.
 In my mind, they fill a void that doesn’t really exist.
 If I want something that packs small, I can go with a small lantern like the BioLite Sunlight.
 If I want a big lantern, I can get a more durable lantern like the Goal Zero Lighthouse.

 I purchased 2 inflatable lanterns for this post, the LuminAID Packlite Max and the Luci Inflatable Solar Lantern.
-Out of the two, the Luci didn’t offer anything that intrigued me and felt like a low value product.
+Out of the two, Luci didn’t offer anything that intrigued me and felt like a low-value product.
 The LuminAID barely made the cut.

 It’s hard for me to recommend this rechargeable lantern when there are so many better lanterns on this list, but if you are interested in an inflatable lantern, there are some nice features on the Packlite Max.

 The battery power and light output kind of throw me off though.
-With an output of 150 lumens, I would expect a longer batter life than 3 hours, but it is on par with the Biolite Sunlight (thought the Sunlight charges much faster).
+With an output of 150 lumens, I would expect a longer battery life than 3 hours, but it is on par with the Biolite Sunlight (though the Sunlight charges much faster).

 - Lightweight (8.6 oz).

 - Packs relatively small.

 - Low battery life.